 - 8.216 Strategic and local transport measures are important in enhancing the connectivity of Ipswich to other places and enabling people to move around within the town.
 An Integrated Transport Strategy for Norfolk and Suffolk was adopted by the New Anglia LEP board and partners in summer 2018 and sets out high level goals for transport.
-At a county level, the Suffolk Local Transport Plan is currently under review. - 8.217 At a local level, a key objective of the Council is to improve the pedestrian and cycle accessibility between key nodes in the central area, two of which are the Central Shopping Area and the Waterfront.
-It is recognised that better pedestrian crossings and other measures could improve the linkages between the shopping area and the Waterfront, and a number of such crossings are already planned. - 8.218 Public transport is an important part of the current and future transport packages.
+At a county level, the Suffolk Local Transport Plan is currently under review. - 8.848.217At a local level, Aa key objective of the Council is to improve the pedestrian and cycle accessibility between key nodes in the central area, two of which are the Central Shopping Area and the Waterfront.
+It is recognised that better pedestrian crossings and other measures could improve the linkages between the shopping area and the Waterfront, and a number of such crossings are already planned. - 8.218 Public transport is an important part of the current and future transport packages, and therefore the Council continues to support the Travel Ipswich scheme, which covers the urban area of Ipswich.
 More details on these proposals will be included in the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document.